rishabdesai/MySQL_assignment/assignments/Derived_Tables.md

  where e.sal = md.mxsal;
  ```

-above code can also be written as
+above code can also be written as:

  ```SQL
  select e.empno, e.ename, e.sal, e.deptno